Snowden disclosures: July

 O Globo released an NSA document titled "Primary FORNSAT Collection Operations", which revealed the specific locations and codenames of the FORNSAT intercept stations in 2002.

 According to Edward Snowden, the NSA has established secret intelligence partnerships with many Western governments.
-The Foreign Affairs Directorate (FAD) of the NSA is responsible for these partnerships, which, according to Snowden, are organized such that foreign governments can "insulate their political leaders" from public outrage in the event that these global surveillance partnerships are leaked.
+The Foreign Affairs Directorate (FAD) of the NSA is responsible for these partnerships, which, according to Snowden, are organized such that foreign governments can "insulate their political leaders" from public outrage if these global surveillance partnerships are leaked.

 In an interview published by Der Spiegel, Snowden accused the NSA of being "in bed together with the Germans".
 The NSA granted the German intelligence agencies BND (foreign intelligence) and BfV (domestic intelligence) access to its controversial XKeyscore system.
 In return, the BND turned over copies of two systems named Mira4 and Veras, reported to exceed the NSA's SIGINT capabilities in certain areas.
 Every day, massive amounts of metadata records are collected by the BND and transferred to the NSA via the Bad Aibling Station near Munich, Germany.
 In December 2012 alone, the BND handed over 500 million metadata records to the NSA.

 In a document dated January 2013, the NSA acknowledged the efforts of the BND to undermine privacy laws:

-The BND has been working to influence the German government to relax interpretation of the privacy laws to provide greater opportunities of intelligence sharing.
+The BND has been working to influence the German government to relax the interpretation of the privacy laws to provide greater opportunities for intelligence sharing.

 According to an NSA document dated April 2013, Germany has now become the NSA's "most prolific partner".
 Under a section of a separate document leaked by Snowden titled "Success Stories", the NSA acknowledged the efforts of the German government to expand the BND's international data sharing with partners: